kyamagu/mexopencv/README.markdown

 Once you satisfy the above requirements, you can proceed to build all MEX functions.
-Browse to mexopencv root folder, and type the following in the MATLAB command window:
+Browse to mexopencv root folder, and type the following in the MATLAB command window (you need to specify the path where OpenCV library is installed):

-    >> mexopencv.make

-By default, mexopencv assumes the OpenCV library is installed in `C:\opencv`.
-If this is not the case, specify the path as an
-argument:

-    >> mexopencv.make('opencv_path', 'c:\your\path\to\opencv')
+    >> mexopencv.make('opencv_path', 'C:\OpenCV\build')

 Note that if you build OpenCV from source, this path specification might not work out of the box.
-You need to replace dll files in the OpenCV package with newly built binaries.
-Or, you need to modify `+mexopencv/make.m` to correctly link your MEX-files with the library.
+Follow the directory layout described above to arrange the OpenCV .DLL and .LIB files to correctly compile and link your MEX-files with the library.

 To remove existing mexopencv binaries, use the following command.